Pavin Smith Player Props: Diamondbacks vs. Tigers

 Pavin Smith At The Plate

-- Smith has five doubles, six home runs and 22 walks while hitting .200.
+- Smith is batting .201 with five doubles, six home runs and 22 walks.

+- Smith has picked up a hit in 22 of 46 games this year, with multiple hits seven times.

-- He has homered in 13.3% of his games this year, and 3.7% of his trips to the plate.
+- He has hit a home run in 13.0% of his games this year, and 3.6% of his trips to the dish.

-- Smith has had an RBI in 15 games this season (33.3%), including five multi-RBI outings (11.1%).
-He has also driven home three or more of his team's runs in four contests.
+- Smith has had an RBI in 15 games this year (32.6%), including five multi-RBI outings (10.9%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 18 of 45 games this season, and more than once 3 times.
+- In 19 of 46 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.